SAP/abap-to-json/docs/advanced.md

 '"O000001ZZ_TRANSIENT_TEST_A":{"columns":{"ABTNR":{"bVisible":false},"CITY1":{"bVisible":false},"IC_COMPANY_KEY":{"bVisible":true}}}}'
 INTO lv_json.

-" if you know first level of underlying structure ("columns" field) -> Output Var 1 /ui2/cl_json=>deserialize( EXPORTING json = lv_json assoc_arrays = abap_true CHANGING data = lt_act ).
+" If you know the first level of the underlying structure ("columns" field) -> Output Var 1 /ui2/cl_json=>deserialize( EXPORTING json = lv_json assoc_arrays = abap_true CHANGING data = lt_act ).

-" if you do not know underlying structure of first level (naming of second filed e.g columns in example does not matter ) " => result is a little bit different -> Output Var 2 /ui2/cl_json=>deserialize( EXPORTING json = lv_json assoc_arrays = abap_true assoc_arrays_opt = abap_true CHANGING data = lt_act ).
+" if you do not know the underlying structure of the first level (naming of the second field e.g columns in the example does not matter )
+" => result is a little bit different -> Output Var 2
+/ui2/cl_json=>deserialize( EXPORTING json = lv_json assoc_arrays = abap_true assoc_arrays_opt = abap_true CHANGING data = lt_act ).
 ```